Helping youth pursue meaningful employment in Morocco

 IREX, in collaboration with FHI 360, USAID/Morocco, and the Ministry of Higher Education of the Kingdom of Morocco, is pleased to announce the opening of the career center at Cadi Ayyad University in Marrakech, Morocco.

 Established through the USAID-funded Morocco Career Center program, the opening of this center represents the culmination of years of dialogue around how to best support Moroccan graduates as they enter the workforce.

-The Career Center will serve over 70,000 Moroccan students and aims to connect students and alumni with meaningful employment and the skills needed to thrive in the workplace.
+The career center will serve over 70,000 Moroccan students.
+It aims to connect students and alumni to meaningful employment and the skills needed to thrive in the workplace.
 IREX, in partnership with the Cadi Ayyad University Career Center staff, will provide career counseling, information, and soft skills training specialized for the workforce demands of the Marrakech region and Morocco.

 In order to provide the most up-to-date career services to its students, the Marrakech Career Center staff will participate in ongoing virtual and in-person career center services training.
 These training opportunities will cover topics such as employer and industry relations, using social media as a tool for job searches, and leveraging alumni relations.

 Over the next few months, IREX will be supporting the development of additional career centers at public universities in Tangiers and Casablanca—areas identified as key regions of future economic growth.
 The career centers will serve as a model for other public universities in Morocco to further support career preparation and planning.